Burning more calories can help you lose and maintain a healthy weight.

 Exercising burns calories and helps you stay fit.

 However, more subtle forms of physical activity can also boost your metabolic rate.
-This concept is known as non-exercise activity thermogenesis (NEAT), which includes fidgeting.
+This concept is known as non-exercise activity thermogenesis (NEAT), which includes fidgeting ().

 In one study, people who fidgeted while seated or standing were shown to burn five to six times more calories, on average, than when they sat or stood still ().

 In some cases, NEAT can make a significant contribution to the number of calories you burn each day.

-Other ways to benefit from NEAT include taking the stairs, using a standing desk and cleaning.
+Other ways to benefit from NEAT include taking the stairs, using a standing desk, and cleaning.

-Bottom Line: Fidgeting has been shown to increase the number of calories burned while sitting and standing, especially in those who are overweight.
+SUMMARY Fidgeting has been shown to increase the number of calories burned while sitting and standing, especially in those who are overweight.

-They say laughter is the best medicine.
+It’s often said that laughter is the best medicine.

-In addition, laughing also burns calories.
+What’s more, laughing also burns calories.

 In one study, 45 couples watched movies that were either humorous or serious.
-When they laughed during the funny movies, their metabolic rate increased by 10–20% (33).
+When they laughed during the funny movies, their metabolic rate increased by 10–20% ().